What is investment income, and how must it be reported in Form 990-EZ?

 Reporting Investment Income with Tax 990’s Interview-based Filing

-- Under the revenue section, select “Start” for investment income
+Under the revenue section, select 'Start' next to the investment income and answer the related questions.

 To report Investment Income with Tax 990’s form-based filing style, please go to Part I, Line 4 of the Revenue section.
 Here, enter the organization’s investment income earned for the current tax year.